 And when she loves, she does so with all her heart because this love transforms and imbues her world with meaning and purpose.
 She then opens the way to higher, transcendent emotions that cannot be ignored and will often feel like destiny.

 The Justice Tarot Card Reversed as Feelings

 Justice reversed is a bitter card when it describes an emotional state.

 The Justice card reversed means that you are feeling out of balance by letting go of joy and descending to the negative realm.
 Maybe you’re judging your emotions instead of letting them just be, thus feeling lost, insecure, and unable to cope.

 Distrust creates a feeling of insecurity.
-It can lead to bitterness, resentment, being emotionally unavailable and out of touch with reality.
-When emotions overwhelm a sensitive person, they can turn to a cold, passive-aggressive behavior to hide their weakness.
+It can lead to bitterness, resentment, being emotionally unavailable, and out of touch with reality.
+When emotions overwhelm a sensitive person, they can turn to cold, passive-aggressive behavior to hide their weakness.